Charm Physics at the Super $\tau$-Charm Factory: Charmed meson

+At the STCF, the study of di-electron modes $D \to e^+e^- X$ is particularly advantageous, providing sensitivities ranging from $10^{-8}$ to $10^{-9}$ for the invariant mass $m_{e^+e^-}$ in ranges free from long-distance contributions~\cite{TheBESIIICollaboration2018a}.
+The clean background environment of STCF makes it competitive for channels containing neutral final states, such as photons and $\pi^0$.
+Moreover, the STCF offers the best constraints on the upper limits of the BFs for rare $D$ decays involving neutrinos, such as $D^0 \to \pi^0 \nu \overline{\nu}$~\cite{BESIII:2021slf} and $D^0 \to \gamma \nu \overline{\nu}$.

-No evidence has been found for the forbidden $D_{(s)}$-meson decays with either LFV or LNV, or both of them.
-The present experimental bounds on the LFV decays are generally set at the level of $10^{-6}$ to $10^{-5}$ (with an exception of ${\cal B}(D^0 \to \mu^\pm e^\mp)<1.3\times 10^{-8}$)~\cite{PDG}.
-A STCF will provide more stringent limits on such interesting LFV and LNV decay modes, with a sensitivity of $10^{-8}$ to $10^{-9}$ or smaller, taking advantage of its clean environment and accurate charge discrimination.
+To date, no evidence has been observed for the forbidden $D_{(s)}$-meson decay involving the LFV decays, LNV decays, or both.
+The current limits on the LFV decays are generally set at $10^{-6}$--$10^{-5}$, except for $D^0 \to \mu^\pm e^\mp$, where the limit is $1.3 \times 10^{-8}$~\cite{PDG}.
+The STCF is poised to provide even more stringent limits on these LFV and LNV decay modes, with sensitivities ranging from $10^{-8}$ to $10^{-9}$ or better, leveraging its clean environment and precise charge discrimination.